zeek/spicy/doc/programming/parsing.rst

             version: uint32;
         } &byte-order=spicy::ByteOrder::Little;

+``&convert=EXPR``
+    Replaces a unit instance with the result of the expression ``EXPR`` after parsing it from inside a parent unit.
+See :ref:`attribute_convert` for an example. ``EXPR`` has access to ``self`` to retrieves state from the unit.

 ``&requires=EXPR``
     Enforces post-conditions on the parsed unit. ``EXPR`` must be a boolean expression that will be evaluated after the parsing for the unit has finished, but before any hooks execute.
 More than one ``&requires`` attributes may be specified.
 Example:

     .. spicy-code::